 Product Elevation.
 We believe we have built the most comprehensive and compelling collection of luxury home furnishings under one brand in the world.
-Our products are presented across multiple collections, categories and channels that we control, and their desirability and exclusivity has enabled us to achieve strong revenues and margins.
+Our products are presented across multiple collections, categories and channels that we control, and their desirability and exclusivity have enabled us to achieve strong revenues and margins.
 Our customers know our brand concepts as RH Interiors, RH Contemporary, RH Modern, RH Outdoor, RH Beach House, RH Ski House, RH Baby & Child, RH TEEN and Waterworks.
 Our strategy is to continue to elevate the design and quality of our product.
-With the launch of the RH Interiors and RH Contemporary Sourcebooks in 2023, as well as the launch of the RH Outdoor, RH Modern and RH Interiors Sourcebooks in 2024, we have begun the introduction of the most prolific collection of new products in our history.
+With the mailings of the RH Outdoor, RH Interiors and RH Contemporary Sourcebooks in 2023, as well as the mailings of the RH Outdoor, RH Modern and RH Interiors Sourcebooks in 2024, we introduced the most prolific collection of new products in our history.
 In addition, over the next few years, we plan to introduce RH Couture, RH Bespoke and RH Color.